Matt Tifft: Stock car racing (2011–2023)

 On October 5, 2017, it was announced that Tifft had signed a multi-year deal to drive the No. 2 Chevrolet Camaro for Richard Childress Racing starting in 2018.

 On November 27, 2018, it was announced that Tifft would drive the Front Row Motorsports No. 36 Ford Mustang GT in the Monster Energy NASCAR Cup Series and compete for 2019 Rookie of the Year honors.
 Tifft selected 36 as his racing number to honor his mentor Ken Schrader, who raced with that number in the Winston Cup Series from 2000 to 2002.
 Prior to the Martinsville race, Tifft was rushed to the hospital after suffering a seizure and blacking out in the team hauler, forcing Matt Crafton to take over the No. 36 for the race.
 As a result of the seizure, he missed the rest of the 2019 season as John Hunter Nemechek substituted in the No. 36 for the final three races.
 On November 13, 2019, he and FRM parted ways as Tifft intended to focus on his health and could not commit to a full-time 2020 schedule.

 On October 23, 2020, Tifft and B. J. McLeod purchased Archie St. Hilare's half of Go Fas Racing's charter.
-Tifft, McLeod, and Joe Falk will use the charter full-time in 2021 while Go Fas Racing will scale down to a part-time schedule.
+Tifft, McLeod, and Joe Falk used the charter full-time in 2021 while Go Fas Racing scaled down to a part-time schedule.
 When the team was formed as Live Fast Motorsports, Tifft would later say in an interview that part of the reason he decided to move to team ownership was because of the uncertainty over continuing his racing career due to his health issues, and his desire to continue his involvement in the sport.
 He also confirmed in the interview that doctors advised him to retire after 2019, because of his health issues.
 Tifft was the youngest Cup Series team owner in 2021 at age 24.
 Because of this achievement, he was named to the Forbes 30 Under 30 for 2022.
+Tifft stepped away as owner of Live Fast prior to the 2024 season, after the team sold its charter and scaled back to a part-time operation.

+Return to racing (2023–present)

+After working with doctors at Georgetown University and participating in a test session at Hickory Motor Speedway, Tifft returned to racing in August 2023, competing in Super Late Models for Dan Fredricksonn Racing at Marshfield Speedway and Golden Sands Speedway.
+Tifft earned a top-five finish in his first race at Marshfield, and in two races at Golden Sands he earned a pole, and fourth and seventh place finishes.

+Tifft announced that he would compete in 30 events in 2024, split between dirt late models and the SCCA Trans-Am TA2 series.

+In a video posted on X, Tifft revealed he has had discussions with NASCAR regarding a comeback, and that the sanctioning body has stated that he wouldn't be cleared until "2031."